withastro/astro/GOVERNANCE.md

 Staff members are employeed by The Astro Technology Company to contribute to the project.
 Not all staff members are core members, and not all core members are staff members.
 In some senses, core is actually a higher tier of permission than staff.

-Staff members are except from the Open Collective Community awards.
+Staff members are except from the Open Collective Community Awards.

 #### Permissions